What It’s Really Like to Visit Antarctica

 Don’t skip South Georgia and the Falkland Islands

 As a working mom with two kids, it’s not easy for me to get away for a huge chunk of time, and many Antarctica itineraries are, quite frankly, really long.
 Sure, there are some shorter ones, but those only cover Antarctica.
 Trust me: If you’re going to commit to a trip here, it’s worth it to include the Falkland and South Georgia Islands.
 Falkland Island is where I saw dozens upon dozens of king penguins, only inches away.
 And South Georgia, which is often called the Galapagos of the Antarctic, is where you’ll see emperor penguins and a ton of other wildlife.
 The Scenic Eclipse offers a 19-day tour of Antarctica, South Georgia, and the Falkland Islands, so you can do everything in one fell swoop.
-This is just one of the reasons Antarctica landed on our list of the 20 places you need to go in 2020, according to travel experts.

 No polar bears, but plenty of other animals